Radiology-Morrison-lab-UCSF/DBS_fMRI_Reproducibility/README.md

 # DBS fMRI Reproducibility Repository

 This repository contains de-identified example data and resources for assessing the reproducibility of resting-state fMRI (rs-fMRI) scans in Parkinson's patients who are receiving deep brain stimulation (DBS) therapy.
 It includes code and patient-derived, de-identified data for analysis and processing.
 The repository is part of ongoing research in the Radiology-Morrison-lab-UCSF.

+We kindly ask that you cite our article when using materials from this repository: Deutsch S. and Mehta J. et al. Test-retest reliability of resting-state functional magnetic resonance imaging during deep brain stimulation for Parkinson’s disease.
+NeuroImage: Clinical, Volume 49 (2026). https://doi.org/10.1016/j.nicl.2026.103973.
 ## Contents

 - **`testretest_ICC.m`**: